mooffie/mc/src/lua/doc/guide/10-getting-started.md

 __If something goes wrong...__

-- If you have a syntax error in your code, an error message will be printed telling you the number of the offending line.
+- If you have a syntax error in your code, an alert box will appear telling you the number of the offending line.
 Fix it.

 - If nothing seems to happen, make sure you're indeed using the